How Do Retained Recruiters Get Paid?

 Gaining a solid understanding of how retained executive search recruiters get paid empowers you to make an informed decision for your organization while demystifying the executive search process.

-In this blog, we’ll break down the key differences between contingency-based and retained executive recruiters, discuss how retained recruiters get paid, and outline “ballpark” expenses organizations should expect when partnering with a retained executive recruiter.
+There are key differences between contingency-based and retained executive recruiters.
+It’s important to know how retained recruiters get paid, and understand estimated expenses you can expect when partnering with a retained executive recruiter

 What Is a Retained Executive Search Firm?